 Students must demonstrate understanding of American Civics via completed course work or test credit.
 This requirement is applicable to freshmen students enrolling for the first time in a Florida State College or University starting Summer 2018 or transfer students starting Fall 2018.
-Note: Students initially entering the SUS or FCS Summer B 2021 and thereafter must now complete both a course and an exam.

-In addition to AMH 2020 and POS 2041, AMH 2010 will also satisfy the state of FL Civic Literacy course requirement if taken Fall 2024 or later.
+Note: Students initially entering a Florida State College or University Summer B 2021 and thereafter must now complete both a course and an exam.
+AMH 2020 and POS 2041 satisfy the state of Florida's Civic Literacy Course (CL) requirement if taken Fall 2018 or later.